CarbonBond/GrokkingAlgorithms/readme.md

-Following the book "grokking algorithms" by Aditya Y. Bhargava in the programming lang Odin
+Following the book "grokking algorithms" by Aditya Y. Bhargava in a couple different languages